akshatjaipuria/Mask-and-Depth-Prediction/README.md

   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/img_depth_pred.png" width="500">
 </p>

-SGD with Momentum has been used as the optimized for the entire training.
+SGD with Momentum has been used as the optimizer for the entire training.
 The model weights were saved in between the epochs in the colab runtime and at the end of each epoch, were saved to the mounted Google Drive directly to keep the trained weights safe.

 #### Training for Depth
-As described earlier, for depth we will be training encolder and one of the decoders, keeping another one frozen.
-By frozen, I mean that we will keep `required_grad=False` for the parameters we don't want to train.
-The sript for training can be referred <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/train_depth.py" target="_blank">`here`</a>.
+As described earlier, for depth, I trained encoder and one of the decoders, keeping another one frozen.
+By frozen, I mean that we keep `required_grad=False` for the parameters we don't want to train.
+The script for training can be referred <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/train_depth.py" target="_blank">`here`</a>.
 The freezing is done on the go, so you can refer the training <a href="https://githubtocolab.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/mask_and_depth_estimation.ipynb" target="_blank">`notebook`</a> for that.

 <p align="center">
   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/depth_train.png" width="500">